turing-machines/help-center/Docs/Intro and Specs/Supported compute modules.md

 <h2>BigTree-Tech CB1 Compute Module</h2>
 <p class="wysiwyg-text-align-center"><img src="https://cdn.shopify.com/s/files/1/1619/4791/products/5_b06e0a40-0912-4ded-8a0e-4831c6c860a8_600x.jpg?v=1670830487" alt="bigtreetech-cb1.png"></p>
 <p>The BigTree-Tech CB1 compute module was designed and marketed for 3D Printer control board applications
-but functions as a general purpose CM4 compute module.
-Details of its specs can be found in the <a href="https://github.com/bigtreetech/CB1/blob/master/BIGTREETECH%20CB1%20User%20Manual.pdf" target="_new">product manual on their github</a>.
+but functions as a general purpose CM4 form factor compute module.
+Details of its specs can be found in the
+<a href="https://github.com/bigtreetech/CB1/blob/master/BIGTREETECH%20CB1%20User%20Manual.pdf" target="_new">product manual on their github</a>.
 In short though the CB1 is a quad core, A53 SOC with either 512MB or 1GB of ram.</p>
 <p>In testing, three 1GB CB1 modules were paired with a Raspberry Pi CM4 with 4GB of ram.
 A CB1 is unlikely to support
 a control plane node for k3s or microk8s by itself, thus the CM4 will serve as the control plane.
 The CB1 modules had
 <a href="https://github.com/bigtreetech/CB1/releases/tag/V2.3.2" target="_new">CB1_Debian_11_minimal from the BigTree-Tech Github</a>